 Template PowerPoint presentations, handouts, and other resources are available for download at our Trainer's Site.

 Alaska FASD Practice and Implementation Center

 In 2014, the UAA Center for Behavioral Health Research & Services, the home of the Arctic FASD RTC, was awarded one of six cooperative agreements to establish an FASD Practice and Implementation Center (FASD PIC).

 The Alaska FASD PIC works with partner organizations across the country to provide nurses with education and training around the prevention of alcohol-exposed pregnancies and implement alcohol screening and brief intervention (aSBI) practices in primary care and related settings.

 FASD Competency-Based Curriculum Development Guide for Medical and Allied Health Education and Practice

-The FASD Competency-Based Curriculum Development Guide for Medical and Allied Health Education and Practice, first released in 2009 and the basis of the Arctic FASD RTC's training and education materials, has been revised and updated.
+The FASD Competency-Based Curriculum Development Guide for Medical and Allied Health Education and Practice, first released in 2009 and the foundation for the Arctic FASD RTC's training and education materials, has been revised and updated.
 The new version of the guide is available for free.

 National Organization on Fetal Alcohol Syndrome (NOFAS) Resources